supertarto/ansible-mongodb/README.md

 # Ansible MongoDB
 [![Build Status](https://travis-ci.org/supertarto/ansible-mongodb.svg?branch=master)](https://travis-ci.org/supertarto/ansible-mongodb)

 Install and configure mongodb with Ansible.
 This role is designed for my small need, it can be improved and don't use everything Mongodb can propose.
+Tested only with Debian 10 and mongodb 4.2.

 ## Requirements
 None